polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

     // Polkadot-JS utilities for hashing data.
     import { blake2AsHex } from '@polkadot/util-crypto'

-    // Main Proof Of Existence component is exported. function Main(props) {
+    // Main Proof-Of-Existence component is exported.
+    function Main(props) {
       // Establish an API to talk to the Substrate node. const { api, currentAccount } = useSubstrateState()